Meet SPIN-Farming’s Creators

 After six years farming their rural site, the couple realized there was more money to be made growing multiple crops intensively in the city, so they sold the farm and became urban growers.
 Growing vegetable crops in the city was less complicated than mechanized, large-scale farming.
 They used to have a tractor to hill potatoes and cultivate, but they discovered it’s more efficient to do things by hand.
 Other than a rototiller, all they need is a push-type seeder and a few hand tools.

-They have recently expanded their multi-locational vegetable and flower gardens in the hamlet of Pleasantdale, Saskatchewan which will serve as the home base for training programs on SPIN-Farming.
+They have recently expanded their multi-locational vegetable and flower gardens in the hamlet of Pleasantdale, Saskatchewan .

 Roxanne Christensen

-Roxanne Christensen co-founded Somerton Tanks Farm, a half acre demonstration urban farm that served as the U.S. test bed for the SPIN-Farming method from 2003 to 2006.
-The farm, which was operated in partnership with the Philadelphia Water Department, received the support of the Pennsylvania Dept. Of Agriculture, the Philadelphia Workforce Development Corp., the City Commerce Department, the USDA Natural Resources Conservation Service, the Pennsylvania Department of Environmental Protection, and the Pennsylvania Department of Community and Economic Development.
+Roxanne Christensen co-founded Somerton Tanks Farm, a half-acre urban farm that served as the U.S. test bed for the SPIN-Farming method from 2003 to 2006.
+The farm was operated in partnership with the Philadelphia Water Department and received support from the Pennsylvania Dept. Of Agriculture, the Philadelphia Workforce Development Corp., the City Commerce Department, the USDA Natural Resources Conservation Service, the Pennsylvania Department of Environmental Protection, and the Pennsylvania Department of Community and Economic Development.